vrurg/raku-JSON-Class/README.md

 From here on whenever `JSON::Class` name is used it refers to this module unless otherwise stated or implied by the context.

 # BASICS

+In this section some basic concepts of `JSON::Class` are explained.
+If you feel like skipping it then skip over to the *QUICK INTRO BY EXAMPLE* section below.

 ## Basic Or "Complex" Types